a1 = First Term

 Hi everyone and welcome to Mathsux!
 In this post, we’re going to go over geometric sequences.
-We’ll see what geometric sequences are, breakdown their formula, and solve two different types of examples.
+We’ll see what geometric sequences are, break down their formula an=a1r(n-1), and solve two different types of examples.
 As always if you want more questions, check out the video below and the practice problems at the end of this post.
 Happy calculating! 🙂

 What are Geometric Sequences?